particle-iot/device-os-flash-util/README.md

 device-os-flash -d my_boron -d my_electon 1.5.0
 ```

 Resolving device names requires a valid Particle API token.
-If you are signed in via the Particle CLI, device-os-test will use the CLI's token.
+If you are signed in via the Particle CLI, device-os-flash will use the CLI's token.
 Alternatively, the token can be specified via the `PARTICLE_TOKEN` environment variable.

 **Flashing all detected devices via OpenOCD:**